RoMa v2: Harder Better Faster Denser Feature Matching: Method

 In contrast to UFM, our matching objective incorporates the auxiliary target $\mathcal{L}_{\text{NLL}}$.
 We compare these architectures in Table~\ref{tab:ufm} by training on a subset of the data using the training setup outlined below and evaluating on holdout scenes from Hypersim~\cite{roberts2021hypersim}.
-We find that the \ours~matcher significantly improves robustness.
+We find that the \ours~setup works significantly better.

 \paragraph{Coarse Matching Training:} We start by training the coarse matcher for 300k steps of batch size 128, resulting in approximately 38M pairs seen throughout training.
 We use a learning rate of $4\cdot10^{-4}$.